enkidevs/curriculum/java/data-management/strings-i/determining-string-equality.md

 ---
 ## Content

-Using the `==` operator to compare strings actually checks the identity of the strings rather than comparing their content.
+Using the `==` operator to compare strings checks the identity of the strings rather than comparing their content.

-In order to check whether two strings have the same value, use the `.equals()` method instead.
+To check whether two strings have the same value, use the `.equals()` method instead.

 Given two strings `string1` and `string2`:
 ```